Last Updated on May 13, 2023 by Rebecca Lake

 All three work along the same lines: you create a course, then list it on the platform at the price you want to charge.
 Students sign up for your course and you get paid.

 It’s free to set up a course through Udemy and Thinkific.
 Free access gets you the basic features you need to get your course up and running.

 Teachable doesn’t have a free sign up option; the basic plan is $29/month.
 The upside is that you can create unlimited courses that support unlimited students at that price.

-7. Selling on eBay or Etsy
+11. Selling on Etsy

-8. Fulfillment by Amazon
+12. Fulfillment by Amazon

 The idea is simple: you buy items at discounted prices, then resell them through the Amazon marketplace.